Over-The-Counter Medicines for Infants and Children

 Here are some other suggestions:

-Don't call medications "candy."
+Don't call medicine "candy."
 If children find medicine at a later time, they may consider it "candy" and eat it without your knowing.

 Always use child-resistant caps and store medicines in a safe place.
 Relock the cap after each use.
 Be especially careful with any products that contain iron.
 They are the leading cause of poisoning deaths in young children.